Waiting for Godot: The Boy

 The cast list specifies only one boy.

 The boy in Act I, a local lad, assures Vladimir that this is the first time he has seen him.
 He says he was not there the previous day.
 He confirms he works for Mr. Godot as a goatherd.
 His brother, whom Godot beats, is a shepherd.
 Godot feeds both of them and allows them to sleep in his hayloft.

 The boy in Act II also assures Vladimir that it was not he who called upon them the day before.
 He insists that this too is his first visit.
-When Vladimir asks what Godot does the boy tells him, "He does nothing, sir."
-We also learn he has a white beard—possibly, the boy is not certain.
+When Vladimir asks what Godot does, the boy tells him, "He does nothing, sir."
+We also learn he has a white beard – possibly, the boy is not certain.
 This boy also has a brother who it seems is sick but there is no clear evidence to suggest that his brother is the boy who came in Act I or the one who came the day before that.

 Whether the boy from Act I is the same boy from Act II or not, both boys are polite yet timid.
-In the first act, the boy, despite arriving while Pozzo and Lucky are still about, does not announce himself until after Pozzo and Lucky leave, saying to Vladimir and Estragon that he waited for the other two to leave out of fear of the two men and of Pozzo's whip; the boy does not arrive early enough in Act II to see either Lucky or Pozzo.
+In the first act, the boy, despite claiming to have arrived while Pozzo and Lucky are still about, does not announce himself until after Pozzo and Lucky leave, saying to Vladimir and Estragon that he waited for the other two to leave out of fear of the two men and of Pozzo's whip; the boy does not claim to arrive early enough in Act II to see either Lucky or Pozzo.
 In both acts, the boy seems hesitant to speak very much, saying mostly "Yes Sir" or "No Sir", and winds up exiting by running away.